MotionMend

-Improving patient engagement and support for at-home physical therapy by utilizing IoT and AR technology.
+Improving patient engagement and support for at-home physical therapy

 My Role